Dr. Lindsay Zanno

 Dr. Lindsay E. Zanno is one of the world’s leading experts on the evolution of theropod dinosaurs—a group that includes the iconic predator T. rex and Velociraptor, as well as living birds.
 The hunt for new dinosaurs has taken her around the world and across the American West, from where she has discovered more than a dozen new species, including the megapredator Siats, and Moros, North America’s tiniest tyrannosaur.
 Zanno’s research regularly garners worldwide media attention.
 Her work has been recognized as Nature World News’ Top Dinosaur Stories, Discover Magazine’s top 100 Science Stories, and Discover Magazine’s Year in Science Top Research, and has been featured by notables such as the Science Channel, History Channel, National Geographic, CBC, PBS, NPR, NHK, Nova, and the BBC, among many others.
 She was recently recognized with the Eighteenth International Award in Palaeontological Research (Paleonturology 20), and received two top 100 author recognitions from Nature Publishing Group.
 Zanno actively works to build transparency in science.
 She served as Science Advocate for the Walking With Dinosaurs Arena Spectacular, on-air host for The Ice Age Exhibition, and she currently presides over The Jurassic Foundation, a non-profit, grant funding organization supporting dinosaur research around the globe.
 She also leads several public engagement projects including the real-time social media platform—Expedition Live! connecting the public with paleontologists in the field, and the newly launched Dueling Dinosaurs and Cretaceous Creatures projects.
 Zanno’s published impact ranges from top science journals such as Nature to everyday Tweets, and includes >200 technical works and more than a dozen popular publications.
 To date, her lab has received over $7M in direct funding for research and education.

-Dr. Elizabeth D. Jones is a Postdoctoral Research Scholar at NC State University and Project Coordinator for Cretaceous Creatures at the NC Museum of Natural Sciences.
-She is a Historian of Science and author of the book Ancient DNA: The Making of a Celebrity Science (Yale University Press).
+Dr. Elizabeth D. Jones is the Project Coordinator for Cretaceous Creatures at the NC Museum of Natural Sciences and Postdoctoral Researcher at NC State University. and is a Historian of Science and author of the book Ancient DNA: The Making of a Celebrity Science (Yale University Press).
 Her research focuses on the historical, philosophical, and sociological aspects of the scientific process to better understand how science happens and how it impacts society.
 Throughout her career, she has had first-hand experience working with paleontologists and geneticists in both the field and the lab in the US, UK, and Europe.
 Jones also has experience working with the public from managing paleontology volunteer programs to teaching summer educational programs.
-Prior to working as the Cretaceous Creatures Coordinator, Jones was a Postdoctoral Research Scholar at NC State University and Project Manager for a NSF grant to create a Toolkit for Data Ethics in the Participatory Sciences in partnership with the Citizen Science Association.
+Prior to working as the Cretaceous Creatures Coordinator, Jones was a Postdoctoral Research Scholar at NC State University and Project Manager for a NSF grant to create a Data Ethics Toolkit for the Participatory Sciences in partnership with the Citizen Science Association.
 Her job now is dedicated to building collaborations between paleontologists, educators, students, and sponsors, then bringing together the scientific, technical, educational, and ethical dimensions required to make Cretaceous Creatures a successful public science project.

-Haviv Avrahami is a doctoral student at NC State University and NC Museum of Natural Sciences.
+Haviv Avrahami is a PhD student at NC State University and NC Museum of Natural Sciences.
 He has a broad interest in the anatomy, paleobiology, ontogeny, and phylogeny of ornithischian dinosaurs and is describing a new (possibly burrowing) plant eating dinosaur from the middle Cretaceous period.
 He is passionate about engaging in opportunities to share paleontology with the public, specifically middle-school and high-school students from disenfranchised and underprivileged backgrounds.
 He hopes to present science as a tangible, realistic, and attainable career path for students with unconventional educational backgrounds, especially those facing adversity.
 Avrahami’s role in Cretaceous Creatures includes collecting the truckloads worth of microfossil rich sediment from Montana each summer and driving it back to NC, where he screenwashes the material down to a more manageable quantity for students to search through for microfossils.
 Avrahami helped build the architecture of the fossil decision tree pathway and other aspects of the fossil identification process.
 He used a combination of photogrammetry, advanced microscopy, and nano CT-scanning to create the high resolution images and 3D models of microfossils used throughout the online modules, website, and lesson plans.
 He also produced many of the digital art renderings used throughout the program.
 Additionally, Avrahami is responsible for cataloging and verifying the fossil identifications made by students during the program that will result in an original scientific database for paleontologists to study.